 Is there a splash page before you get to the home page?
 (Please say no.)

-Does it look good on a 5-inch screen?
-Or on a 36-inch screen?
+Does it look good on an iPhone?
+And on a large desktop screen?

 Is it easy to navigate?